B.S., Information Technology Ethics and Compliance

 Diversity in Computing Conferences

 Through mentored research, student organizations, and experiential learning opportunities like attending the Grace Hopper Celebration and ACM Richard Tapia Celebration, Information Technology Ethics and Compliance students can extend learning far beyond the classroom.
-These professoinal conferences connect students with industry leaders to celebrate the power of diversity and computing and emphasize the importance of designing technology that advance fairness, equity, and justice.
+These professional conferences connect students with industry leaders to celebrate the power of diversity and computing and emphasize the importance of designing technology that advance fairness, equity, and justice.